Azure-Samples/azure-ml-federated-learning/docs/concepts/plan-your-fl-project.md

 ## I. Hands-on introduction to the terms of the FL problem

-- Prerequisites: none, this is done even before starting a project
 - Who: data scientists, ML engineers
 - Investment: 1-2 days